 Drama CPD and INSET

 Bring (even more) creativity and active learning into your school curriculum!
-David Farmer delivers bespoke Drama INSET days and twilight CPD sessions in schools across the UK.
+David Farmer delivers high-quality bespoke Drama INSET days and twilight CPD sessions in schools across the UK and internationally.
 These are suitable for teachers and teaching assistants with a focus on cross-curricular strategies or specific topics.

 Fees and Booking